 Move any remaining clutter to its appropriate place.

-The kitchen’s often the heart of the home.
+The kitchen is one of the most used rooms in our homes.
 It’s where some families spend most of their time.

 It’s also a natural dump zone for all kinds of random stuff.